Deep Legendre Transform: Introduction

 (i) is a theoretical advantage compared to existing approaches and, as illustrated in Section \ref{sec:num} below, yields good numerical results, in fact, limited only by the used NN architecture/computing power available.
-We demonstrate that the method achieves state-of-the-art performance by comparing it to the direct learning of the convex conjugate ((i.e., using f^* as a target function in cases where it is available in closed form).
+We demonstrate that DLT achieves state-of-the-art performance by comparing it to the direct learning of the convex conjugate (i.e., using $f^*$ as a target function in cases where it is available in closed form).

 (ii) ICNNs have been introduced by \citet{Amos2017}, and it has been shown by \citet{chen2019optimal} that they can approximate any convex function arbitrarily well on compacts.
 With neural networks as approximators, the minimization problem \eqref{lp} can numerically be solved in high dimensions with a stochastic gradient descent algorithm.
 The choice of ICNNs ensures that the approximation is convex.
 This regularizes the learning problem and helps against overfitting.
 Moreover, it is helpful in various downstream tasks, such as optimization, control, or optimal transport, where convex conjugation can be utilized as a powerful tool to find optimal solutions.
-Alternatively, we use ResNet (\cite{he2016deep}), which in many multidimensional cases performs better than ICNN, although convexity is not guaranteed.
+Alternatively, we use ResNet (\cite{he2016deep}), which in many multidimensional cases provides a better approximation than ICNN but does not guarantee convexity.

 (iii) KANs have recently been introduced by \citet{KAN}.
 They are particularly powerful for approximation tasks requiring high precision.
-But in addition, they can also be used for symbolic regression to recover functions that have a closed form expressions in terms of special functions such as polynomials, $\exp$, $\log$, $\sin$ and $\cos$.
+But in addition, they can also be used for symbolic regression to recover functions that have a closed form expressions in terms of special functions such as polynomials, $\exp$, $\log$, $\sin$ or $\cos$.
 In Section \ref{sec:numKAN} below, we show that KANs can compute Legendre transforms of certain convex functions exactly.